-Clay soil is defined as soil that is composed of mostly clay particles.
-Soil that consists of over 50% clay particles is referred to as “heavy clay.”
+Clay soil is defined as soil that comprised of very fine mineral particles and not much organic material.
+The resulting soil is quite sticky since there is not much space between the mineral particles, and it does not drain well at all.
+If you have noticed that water tends to puddle on the ground rather than soak in, it is likely your ground consists of clay.
+Soil that consists of over 50 percent clay particles is referred to as “heavy clay.”
 To determine whether you have clay soil or not, you can do a simple soil test.
-Most likely, you probably already know if you have clay soil.
+But chances are you probably already know if you have clay soil.
 If your soil sticks to shoes and garden tools like glue, forms big clods that aren't easy to separate, and crusts over and cracks in dry weather, you have clay.

 Even clay soil has some good qualities.
 Clay, because of its density, retains moisture well.
 It also tends to be more nutrient-rich than other soil types.
-The reason for this is that the particles that make up clay soil are negatively charged.
-They attract and pick up positively charged particles, such as calcium, potassium, and magnesium.
+The reason for this is that the particles that make up clay soil are negatively charged, which means they attract and hold positively charged particles, such as calcium, potassium, and magnesium.

 In addition to the drawbacks mentioned above, clay also has the following negative qualities:

 - Compacts easily, making it difficult for plant roots to grow